camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/automation-anywhere.md

 You can choose among the available **Automation Anywhere Connector** authentication types according to your authentication requirements.

 :::note
-We advise you to keep your authentications and secrets data safe and avoid exposing it in the BPMN `xml` file by creating a secret:
+We advise you to keep your authentications and secrets data safe and avoid exposing it in the BPMN XML file by creating a secret:

 1. Follow our [guide for creating secrets](../../console/manage-clusters/manage-secrets.md).
 2. Name your secret (i.e `AUTOMATION_ANYWHERE_PASSWORD`) so you can reference it later in the Connector.